myriacat/myriacat/README.md

 - **no signals are shown when music/youtube/etc.. is played:**<br>
 linux does not route the speaker-output back to programs.<br>
-you need a virtual adapter, a software or a hardware loopback (cable)<br>
+you need a virtual adapter, a software or a hardware loopback. (cable)<br>
 easiest way with pulseaudio is to install "pavucontrol" and set "monitor of built-in Audio" under recording.<br>

 - **only 44k1 and 48k sps are selectable**<br>